 You may need a restraining order (also called a protection order) for any of a number of reasons.
 Your spouse or partner may be abusing you or your child, or someone you once dated is stalking you.
 In cases like these and hundreds of others, a restraining order may be the key to your safety and peace of mind.

 Getting a Restraining Order

-The process for obtaining a restraining order varies from state to state, but the same general steps usually apply.
+The process for obtaining a restraining order varies from state to state, but the same general steps apply everywhere.

 If you're doing this on your own, you'll start with the form needed for a temporary restraining order—one that can be granted on the spot, sometimes without needing to give the aggressor (the defendant) notice.
-You can get the forms at your local courthouse, or they're often found online.
+You can get the forms at your local courthouse, and they're often found online.
 Many shelters and domestic abuse prevention organizations also have the forms.
 Once you have the forms, the process goes like this:

 Enforcing a Restraining Order

 Once a restraining order is granted, you should make several copies and keep one with you at all times.
 Also leave a copy of the order with a responsible person anywhere that the defendant is directed to avoid, such as your workplace and your children's school or daycare.
-Defendants who are the subject of a restraining order break the law when they don't follow the restraining order's terms.
+Defendants who are the subject of a restraining order break the law when they don't follow the order's terms.
 The consequences are jail time and fines.

-But it's up to you to make sure the order is enforced.
-Call the police immediately if the person violates the order.
+Call the police immediately if the defendant violates the order.
 The police should make a report of the incident, and if necessary, enforce the order by ordering the person to leave you alone or by arresting that person.
 In fact, many states have laws that say the police "shall arrest" a defendant who is violating the order.
 Unfortunately, however, not all police departments follow these directives.

 Questions for Your Attorney